liqd/adhocracy3/docs/source/CSS_Guidelines.rst

    -  must provide a living style guide (breakdown of all existing objects, states, …).
-   -  must review and fine-tune technical aspects of the design output (if technical decisions made by design have undesired technical consequences, those need to be discussed and remedied).
    -  must report implementation issues as soon as possible.
    -  must implement requested features as requested.